keboola/developers-docs/extend/generic-extractor/functions.md

 The argument of a function can be any of the following:

-- [Scalar](/extend/generic-extractor/tutorial/json/#data-values) value (as in the above example)
+- [Scalar](/extend/generic-extractor/tutorial/json/#data-values) (simple) value (as in the above example)
 - Reference to a value from [function context (see below)](#function-contexts)
 - Another function object

 Additionally, the function may be replaced by a plain reference to the function context.
-This means that you can write (where permitted) a configuration value in three possible ways:
+This means you can write (where permitted) a configuration value in three possible ways:

-**Simple value:**
+**A simple value:**

 {% highlight json %}
 {